Code Interpreter

 The CodeInterpreterTool

-- Docker must be installed and running on your system.
+This is the primary option.
+The code runs in a secure, isolated Docker container, ensuring safety regardless of its content.
+Make sure Docker is installed and running on your system.
 If you don’t have it, you can install it from here.

 Installation